lcaballero/sql-parser/readme.md

 After this library processes the YAML it then outputs to Stdout the resulting new yaml file which contains a list of variables.
-These variables can then be used to properly pass variables to sql scripts.
+These variables can then be used to properly pass named variables to sql scripts.

 Resulting Yaml with `vars` produced from parsing the sql:
 ```YAML